-Students are strongly encouraged to declare officially a major in the Evaluations Office during the semester in which 48 to 60 semester hours are scheduled for completion.
+Students are strongly encouraged to declare officially a major via eServices during the semester in which 48 to 60 semester hours are scheduled for completion.

 Students interested in less specialization within a major; a broad, general baccalaureate education; or more than one major should select the Bachelor of Arts degree.
 Students who prefer to engage in extensive specialization in one subject area are advised to elect the Bachelor of Science degree.